|

 Rolling pin

-last minute.
-Step by step pictures on making the
+Step by step pictures on making the shortcrust pastry are

-shortcrust pastry are shown below but you can also view out video for a
+shown below but you can also view our video above for a practical demonstration.

 form the base and the top of the apple pie.